flowdee/shorty/readme.txt

 = You like it? =

-Please support the plugin development and at least rate the plugin.
-Of course donations are welcome too :)
+You can at least support the plugin development and rate it up!

 == Installation ==